 How to plan your road trip

 If you’re reading this, you’ve already begun.
 Now here’s a checklist for you.
 First off, round up the group.
 How many people are joining you?
 With head count confirmed, you can select the best bus for your group.
-If you’re travelling in a wedding party of 10 people let’s say, the mini coach is small, yet classy.
+If you’re travelling in a wedding party of 10 people let’s say, the minibus is smaller, yet versatile.
 If it is a wedding, or say an annual team-building event, chances are you know about well in advance.
 We always recommend booking your charter bus six months ahead of time if possible.
 One final note: If you’re travelling with minors, it’s important to sort out permission slips and to assign two chaperones per bus.

 Weekend Road Trips